C & H Stamps

 Organizations:

 If you invest time and energy to build a strong CZ collection, you should also invest time to learn more about CZ stamps and postal history through the great organizations that research and publish information on it all!
 We strongly encourage customers to join the Canal Zone Study Group.
 Its resources are a great way to learn about CZ collecting.
-Write us for an application, or visit their website: www.czsg.org .
-Another group, the Isthmian Collectors Club, distributes a great deal of historic information of Panama and the Canal Zone through a monthly newsletter; email us for information.
-The US Possessions Philatelic Society (USPPS) is active in other Possessions with many of the same CZSG researchers.
-Write us also for info on the USPPS.
+Write us for an application, or visit their website: www.czsg.org

 This website is dedicated to my father Howard, who passed away in 2002.
 We both cofounded C&H Stamps in 1979, and he was an important participant in CZ postal history and philatelic research.
 We still miss him greatly.